madschristensen99/xmr-atomic-swap-sample-vite/README.md

-# XMR-ETH Atomic Swap Frontend
+# Fun Gerbil XMR-USDC Atomic Swap Frontend

 ## Description

-This project is a frontend application for the XMR-ETH atomic swap protocol.
-It provides a user-friendly interface for users to participate in trustless atomic swaps between Monero (XMR) and Ethereum (ETH) or ERC20 tokens.
+This project is a frontend application for the XMR-USDC atomic swap protocol, featuring the Fun Gerbil branding.
+It provides a user-friendly interface for users to participate in trustless atomic swaps between Monero (XMR) and USDC (an ERC20 token on Ethereum).

 ## Features

-- Modern swap interface for USDC ↔ XMR exchanges
+- Modern swap interface for USDC ↔ XMR exchanges with Fun Gerbil branding
+- Cohesive UI design with coral, turquoise, and mango color scheme
+- Fun Gerbil mascot and branded assets throughout the interface
+- Intuitive swap process with visual stage indicators
 - Monero wallet creation and management with localStorage persistence
 - Connection to Monero stagenet node
 - Swap direction toggle functionality
 - Relayer option for anonymous funding
+- Responsive design for various screen sizes

 ## Running the Application